-Indeed, we have $\mu_p(\tilde{\G}_i) = p(1-(1-p)^{i-1})+(1-p)p^{i-1}$, which corresponds to Condition~\eqref{Eq:Cor-Condition-intro} with $\epsilon=p^{i-1}$, and $\mu_p(\tilde{\G}_i \setminus \F_1) = (1-p)p^{i-1}=(1-p)\epsilon$.
+Indeed, we have $\mu_p(\tilde{\G}_i) = p(1-(1-p)^{i-1})+(1-p)p^{i-1}$, which corresponds to condition~\eqref{Eq:Cor-Condition-intro} with $\epsilon=p^{i-1}$, and $\mu_p(\tilde{\G}_i \setminus \F_1) = (1-p)p^{i-1}=(1-p)\epsilon$.

-Note that any intersecting family $\F$ satisfies $\mu_{1/2}(\F) \leq 1/2$ since it cannot contain both a set and its complement.
-Hence, Theorem~\ref{Thm:Biased1-intro} implies a stability version of the biased EKR theorem (i.e., Theorem~\ref{Thm:Biased-EKR} above).
-Moreover, this stability version is tight, as the families $\tilde{\G}_i$ are intersecting.
+Note that any intersecting family $\F$ satisfies $\mu_{1/2}(\F) \leq 1/2$, since it cannot contain both a set and its complement.
+Hence, Theorem~\ref{Thm:Biased1-intro} immediately implies a stability version of the biased EKR theorem (i.e., of Theorem~\ref{Thm:Biased-EKR}).
+Moreover, this stability version is tight, since the families $\tilde{\G}_i$ are intersecting.

 Hence, not only do we obtain a tight stability version of the biased EKR theorem; we also show that the result holds under a significantly weaker condition.
-Indeed, instead of requiring that the family is intersecting, it is sufficient to require that it is contained in an increasing family $\F$ which satisfies $\mu_{1/2}(\F) \leq 1/2$.
+Indeed, instead of requiring that the family is intersecting, it is sufficient to require that it is contained in an increasing family $\F'$ satisfying $\mu_{1/2}(\F') \leq 1/2$.
 This condition holds for many families that are far from satisfying any intersection property.

-Furthermore, our stability version is `strong', in the sense that for small $p$, it holds not only when $\mu_p(\F)$ is close to $p$ (which is the maximal possible value), but rather for any $\mu_p(\F) > Cp^2$, as apparent from Condition~\eqref{eq:hypo-intro}.
+Furthermore, our stability result is strong, in the sense that for small $p$, it holds not only when $\mu_p(\F)$ is close to $p$ (the maximal possible value), but rather whenever $\mu_p(\F) > Cp^2$, as is apparent from condition~\eqref{eq:hypo-intro}.

-In a similar way, we obtain a strong stability version of the $p$-biased Wilson theorem, one which holds not only for $t$-intersecting families, but also for any increasing family $\F \subset \p([n])$ such that $\mu_{1/(t+1)}(\F) \leq (t+1)^{-t}$.
+Similarly, we obtain a strong stability version of Theorem \ref{thm:Wilson-biased} (the biased version of Wilson's theorem), one that holds not only for $t$-intersecting families, but also for any increasing family $\F \subset \p([n])$ satisfying $\mu_{1/(t+1)}(\F) \leq (t+1)^{-t}$.